Customizations

 - "user"

 An image of the navigation bar.
-From left to right the items are "All Apps" link, "Apps" dropdown menu, "My Interactive Sesssions" link, "Develop" drop down menu, "Help" drop down menu, "Logout" link and 'logged in as ood' text.
+From left to right the items are "All Apps" link, "Apps" dropdown menu, "My Interactive Sessions" link, "Develop" drop down menu, "Help" drop down menu, "Logout" link and 'logged in as ood' text.

 Interactive Apps Menu